kubernetes-sigs/kustomize/releasing/README.md

 Release notes should appear on the [release page].

-There's an executable called `kustapiversion`, which, if run, prints the API release provenance data, but it's of no practical use to an API client.
+There's an executable called `api`, which, if run, prints the API release provenance data, but it's of no practical use to an API client.